sanand0/prompts/whatsapp-summary.md

 ---

-Analyze the attached WhatsApp messages and share your results by writing ONLY these 3 sections:
+Analyze the WhatsApp log and ONLY these 3 sections:

 - **Topics**.
 For each of the 20 most active topics, write a paragraph mentioning:
   - Start date (e.g. 13 Sep 2025)